floooh/fips/README.md

     of the original file which has a big SVG logo in it
   - emscripten: use the -s NO\_EXIT\_RUNTIME which slightly reduces code size
-  - Windows UWP support (not on daily use though)
+  - Windows UWP support (not in daily use though)

 - **26-Feb-2016**: cmake generator definition in fips build config files is now more flexible by exposing the cmake -A (generator platform)